qwertie/ecsharp/lemp/ref-other.md

 }
 ~~~

 Expands a short description of an 'algebraic data type' (a.k.a. disjoint union) into a set of classes with a common base class.
 All data members are read-only, and for each member (e.g. `Item1` and `Item2` above), a `With()` method is generated to let users create modified versions.
+For more information, see the [article about pattern matching and ADTs](pattern-matching.html).
 Example:`

 <div class='sbs' markdown='1'>
 ~~~csharp